 Microsoft wins appeal over EU citizen data stored in Ireland

 In tandem with news of Privacy Shield comes an update on a related story.
-Microsoft has been engaged in legal battle with the US Department of Justice to prevent having to turn over information about an EU citizen stored at a data centre in Ireland.
+Microsoft has been engaged in a legal battle with the US Department of Justice to prevent having to turn over information about an EU citizen stored at a data centre in Ireland.

 The ruling overturns an order granted in 2014 in favour of the US Government.
 This means the US government cannot force Microsoft to give authorities access to the firm's servers located in other countries, a court has ruled.

-Well that should be that… maybe.
+Well, that should be that… maybe.
 Governments have a duty of care to protect their citizens and national interests.
 Privacy Shield may only be in place until the next transgression of the rules ignites another legal challenge.